hdr-bgnn/Crop_image/README.md

 Crop_image_main.py INHS_FISH_000742.jpg INHS_FISH_000742.json INHS_FISH_000742_cropped.jpg --increase 0.10
 ```

-The `increase` parameter defines the percentage increase of the bounding box from the original metadata size in percentage for each direction (in this example 10% increase in width and in height is written as 0.10).
+The `--increase` parameter defines the fractional increase of the bounding box from the original metadata size in each direction (10% in this example).
 The default value in 0.05.

 ## 3 - Container and test